Kyle-Stanford1612/Python-Tableau-EULungCancer-Project/README.md

 ● *01 Project Management*: Contains project brief and data sourcing documentation.

-● *02 Data*: The following subfolders were used:
+● *02 Data*: The following subfolders were used (folder could not be uploaded to GitHub due to file size):

   → Original Data contains the original data frames.